What is in the EU’s energy prices toolbox for this winter?

 Pietro Candia

-Pietro works across EU Politics and is based in London.
+Pietro works across EU Politics and is based in Brussels.
 Before joining Forefront, he interned in other political risk advisory firms and worked in the government relations division of a major oil corporation.
 He holds a Bachelor’s degree in International Politics from Georgetown University and a Master’s degree in European and International Public Policy from LSE.

 Imogen Stead